Skip to main content

 Key Facts

-2. UAE integrated South Korean Cheongung II to counter low‑altitude Iranian cruise missiles and tactical ballistic missiles.
+2. UAE deployed South Korean Cheongung II missiles to counter low‑altitude Iranian cruise missiles and tactical ballistic missiles.

-4. A Patriot PAC‑3 MSE interceptor costs roughly US$4 million, making large‑scale use financially taxing.
+5. Each PAC‑3 MSE interceptor costs roughly $4 million, making extensive use financially taxing for coalition forces.

 Background & Context